Milton Berle: Life after The Milton Berle Show

 Like his contemporary Jackie Gleason, Berle proved a solid dramatic actor and was acclaimed for several such performances, most notably his lead role in "Doyle Against the House" on The Dick Powell Show in 1961, a role for which he received an Emmy nomination.
-He also played the part of a blind survivor of an airplane crash in Seven in Darkness, the first in ABC's Movie of the Week series.
-He also played a dramatic role as a talent agent in The Oscar (1966) and was one of the few actors in that movie to get good notices from critics.
+He played the part of a blind survivor of an airplane crash in Seven in Darkness, the first in ABC's Movie of the Week series.
+He played a dramatic role as a talent agent in The Oscar (1966) and was one of the few actors in that movie to get good notices from critics.

 During this period, Berle was named to the Guinness Book of World Records for the greatest number of charity performances made by a show-business performer.
 Unlike the high-profile shows done by Bob Hope to entertain the troops, Berle did more shows, over a period of 50 years, on a lower-profile basis.
 Berle received an award for entertaining at stateside military bases in World War I as a child performer, in addition to traveling to foreign bases during World War II and the Vietnam War.
-The first charity telethon (for the Damon Runyon Cancer Research Foundation) was hosted by Berle in 1949.
+The first charity telethon, for the Damon Runyon Cancer Research Foundation, was hosted by Berle in 1949.
 A permanent fixture at charity benefits in the Hollywood area, he was instrumental in raising millions for charitable causes.